Learning from Esther

 Translated by Dov Karoll

 Many have noted that the megilla we read on Purim is named neither for Mordekhai nor for Achashverosh, but rather for Queen Esther.
-It seems that the megilla is not called "Megillat Esther" because Esther wrote it, but rather because Esther is the main character in the megilla, and the story of the megilla is, to a great extent, parallel to the story of her personal development.
-The megilla describes how a girl who was shy and passive, raised after her parents' death by her cousin Mordekhai, becomes active and initiatory, saving an entire nation.
+It seems that the megilla is not called "Megillat Esther" because Esther wrote it, but rather because Esther is the main character in the megilla, and the story of the Jews' salvation is, to a great extent, parallel to the story of her personal development.
+The megilla describes how a girl who was shy and passive becomes active and initiatory, rescuing an entire nation.

 It is quite clear that there is no other character in the megilla who undergoes personality development that is even comparably dramatic.
 For example, Mordekhai's character does not develop in the course of the megilla: the same initiative which is apparent in the final verse of the megilla (10:3), where he is described as, "Ranked next to King Achashverosh, highly regarded among the Jews," is apparent at the beginning of the megilla as well, when he informs the king of Bigtan and Teresh's plot (2:21-22).
-Esther, on the other hand, undergoes such great personality development in the course of the megilla that one can see the megilla's description of her development as parallel to the miraculous salvation of the Jewish people.
+Esther, on the other hand, almost seems to be a different person at the end of the megilla than she was at the beginning.

 Even after Esther was chosen from all the women to be Achashverosh's queen, and one would expect that she would mature and break out of the mold of the orphan raised in her cousin's home, the megilla testifies about her: "For Esther carried out the bidding of Mordekhai, just as when she was brought up with him" (2:20).
 Her appointment as the Queen of Persia and Medea, a key position, which enables, if not demands, independence and activism, does not cause Esther to transcend her childish and passive personality.